Services

 Each lending institution will generally require an Architect to go on site during construction and to certify that the value of the works relates to the amount that the builder requires payment for.
 The Architect the issues the completed mortgage certificate to the lending institution so that they can release the funds to the relevant parties.
 Usually 6-10 site visits are required and Certificates of Compliance with Planning and Building Regulations may be required at the end of the project.

-Site Inspections
+Site Inspection

 Site visits can be carried out on a fortnightly basis to ensure that the works are be carried out in accordance with the contract documents and the building regulations.